 The pickup combo is a humbucker in the bridge position and a pair of single-coils in the middle and neck positions.
 True to its Fender heritage, the DST-1S also has a five-position pickup switch, one volume, and two tone controls.

 The amplifier is probably the Achilles’ heel of this otherwise well-rounded package.
 It is a minuscule 3W unit with a single speaker.
 It does have two channels – dirty and clean, though players who like to crank the volume might find it lacking in power.
-A basic guitar strap, gig bag, clip-on tuner, capo, spare set of strings, four picks, and a guitar cable are also included.
+It feels a bit underwhelming for even bedroom practice.

 This one is built around a short-scale Strat guitar, which has a solid and thin poplar body and a bolt-on maple neck with an intermediate contour.
 However, instead of 21, the Strat has only 20 frets thanks to its 24” scale.
 That’s ¾” shorter than the standard Gibson scale (24-3/4”) and a whole 1-1/2” shorter than full-sized Stratocasters.